-Scheduling of college classes for Fall and Winter semester in the student's 10th and 11th grade year will take place at the high school with the E/MC Coordinator and college Academic Advisor.

-In the student's 12th & 13th (5th) grade years, the student will have an appointment with the college Academic Advisor on the college campus to register for the next semester's classes.
-The Early/Middle College Coordinator and college Academic Advisor must approve all classes.
-Classes must be in a student's program.
+Scheduling of college classes for fall and winter semesters will take place with assistance from E/MC staff.
+The student will have an appointment with the college Academic Advisor and E/MC Mentor and/or Coordinator.
+The E/MC Coordinator and college Academic Advisor must approve all classes.
+Classes must be in a student's program of study.